 Chill In the City

 So your family has arrived in London.
 Yes, there are more things to see and do than anyone could conquer in a year.
 Before getting caught up in a busy itinerary, take some time to enjoy the surroundings.
 With old churches, secret gardens, and historical sites around every corner, things that seem ordinary to Londoners will feel magical to visitors.
-My 9-year-old's favorite part of our London trip may actually be the orange marmalade from our hotel breakfast.
+My 9-year-old’s favorite part of our London trip may actually be the orange marmalade from our great family hotel breakfast.

 As you explore the city, make a game out of your journey to encourage thoughtful observations.
 Design your own walking tour of London with Harry Potter filming locations, create a scavenger hunt with statues, or count the number of languages you hear in crowds to keep kids in on the fun.

 Easily Getting Around